 What Are the Career Paths for MSN to DNP Nurses?

-As a result, nurses who advance from MSN to DNP can work in direct and indirect patient care.
-They’re highly sought after for some of the most in-demand roles in nursing:
+Nurses who advance from MSN to DNP are prepared to work in direct and indirect patient care.
+DNP graduates are uniquely prepared for senior roles in nursing.

-- Advanced Practice Nursing: Advanced practice registered nurses (APRNs) provide primary, preventative, and specialty care to patients across their lifespan.
+- Advanced Practice Nursing: Advanced practice registered nurses (APRNs) provide primary, preventative and specialty care to patients across their lifespan.
 DNP-educated APRNs have achieved optimal preparation for this role and are equipped to lead other nurses.

 - Nursing Education: Nurse educators teach at colleges and universities.
 They also serve in clinical settings where they provide continuing education to nurses.

 - Nursing Administration: Nurse administrators have a variety of executive-level nursing responsibilities.
 They often coordinate or supervise patient care for a department, multiple departments or a network of health care facilities.

 Learn more about today's top nursing roles in clinical practice, education and administration.